WordPress vs. Blogger – Which one is Better? (Pros and Cons)

 There is limited support available for bloggers.
 They have fundamental documentation and a user’s forum.
 In terms of the license, your choices are minimal.

 WordPress has a very active community support system.
 There is online documentation, community forums, and IRC chat rooms to get help from experienced WordPress users and developers.
-Apart from community support, there are many companies offering premium support for WordPress.
-Check out our guide on how to properly ask for WordPress support and get it.
+Apart from community support, many companies are offering premium support for WordPress.
+Check out our guide on properly asking for WordPress support and getting it.

 READ MORE :